Alzheimer's Documentary Series

 So we have a kayak built for both of us.

-Just 'cause you have dementia doesn't mean that physically your body's dead.
+Just 'cause you have dementia doesn't mean that physically, your body's dead.

 You need your body to stay active because it increases your endorphins in your brain.

-It's healthy for your body, it's very healthy for your brain.
+It's very healthy for your brain.

 We don't believe in giving up.